davdma/floodmaps/README.md

 2. Produce accurate ground truth data by manually labeling images.
 3. Develop a water pixel detection algorithm to detect flood water extent after a flood event from satellite imagery.

-### Code
-* Sentinel-2 data pipeline code can be found in the script `sample_mpc.py`.
-* The water pixel detection model is still in progress, but can be found in the notebook `unet.ipynb`.

 ## Data Pipeline
 To collect and process satellite imagery, I have created an automated data pipeline implemented in the Python script `sample_mpc.py`.
 The script is run on the Argonne Bebop computing cluster and submitted as a job through the bash script `sample_job.sh`.